 - No tree removal on vacant lots prior to approval of a development proposal.

 - Removal of more than 4 trees in a 3-year period on a single-family property improved with a single-family dwelling would require a permit (fee required) and possibly an arborist’s report, and replacement either on-site or payment into the tree fund.
-This is the same as the current code, except for requiring an arborist report at the Director’s discretion.

 - As part of development such as a short plat or subdivision, tree protection is required for trees that are retained.
 Trees that are removed must be replaced based on a sliding scale based on the tree canopy lost.